What Insurance Coverage Do Lenders Require?

 Typical Liability Limits Lenders Expect

 State minimum liability car insurance limits are rarely sufficient to satisfy a lender's requirements.
-Most lenders expect liability limits around 100/300/100, meaning:
+While lenders must require at least your state's legal minimums, many expect or recommend liability limits around 100/300/100, meaning:

 - $100,000 per person for bodily injury